terhechte/CoreValue/Readme.md

     let name: String
     var age: Int32
     var owner: Owner?

-    // Create a Value Type from a NSManagedObject
+    // Create a Value Type from an NSManagedObject
     // If this looks too complex, see below for an explanation and alternatives static func fromObject(_ o: NSManagedObject) throws -> XShop {
         return try curry(self.init)